Coolest Basketball Cake Designs and Decorating Tips

 I made this basketball cake for my son’s 4th birthday because he loves basketball.

 I made this from no pattern, just out of the top of my head.
-I used already made icing and just added the colouring.
+The icing I used I had already made and just added the colouring.
 I then got a knife and did lines on it so it looked like floorboards.

 The backboards of the basketball cake are just paper with a pipe cleaner holding them up and the nets are off an onion bag.